kartikx04/golangJSON/defer/readme.txt

-Hi there, welcome to golang project
+Hi there, welcome to golang project!